open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.ElasticsearchClient/README.md

 client library.

 Newer version [Elastic.Clients.Elasticsearch](https://www.nuget.org/packages/Elastic.Clients.Elasticsearch)
 brings native support for OpenTelemetry.
-To instrument this version you need to configure the OpenTelemetry SDK to listen to the `ActivitySource` used by the library by calling `AddSource("Elastic.Clients.Elasticsearch.ElasticsearchClient")` on the `TracerProviderBuilder`.
+To instrument it you need to configure the OpenTelemetry SDK to listen to the `ActivitySource` used by the library by calling `AddSource("Elastic.Clients.Elasticsearch.ElasticsearchClient")` on the `TracerProviderBuilder`.